-"He was surprisingly calm and thinks we are safe for the time being — 'at least fifty more years,' he said.
+"He was surprisingly calm and thinks we are safe for the time being — 'at least 50 more years,' he said.
 But he does think that history will eventually repeat itself.
 His words were, 'People will forget.
 They always do,'" she said.

-"He said, 'If anti-Semitism is not stopped right away, it can come back.
+"He said, 'If antisemitism is not stopped right away, it can come back.
 People will forget what happened and it will start all over again.'"

 Steinberg's husband, Ben, has introduced the concept of the Nazis to their 11-year-old.
-"The singular idea that he is old enough to appreciate is this: there are absolute evils.
+"The singular idea that he is old enough to appreciate is this: There are absolute evils.
 Evils for which there is are no equivalents.
 Nazis are an absolute evil.
 White supremacists are an absolute evil," he said.

 "I explain that it is because these are absolute that the response to them must be equally absolute.
 Even acquiescence to them cannot be tolerated.
 That is not what we stand for and that is not what our country stands for," said Ben Steinberg.